 Many people suffer from OCD in silence for years as they’re not aware of the condition and are too embarrassed to seek help.

 Getting the help you need is key if you think you’re suffering with OCD.
-The most important thing to remember is that, while OCD can be a severe psychological problem, it responds to psychological treatment, so it is possible to live a life free of OCD.
+The most important thing to remember is that, while OCD can be a severe psychological issue, it responds to psychological treatment, so it is possible to live a life free of OCD.

 It can be difficult to know how best to help a friend or family member who is experiencing episodes of OCD.
 Here are some things to consider: